shahanakattil/ai-in-a-day/03-knowledge-mining/2b-semantic-query-and-return-semantic-answer.md

 3. Wait for few seconds to complete the search and scroll-down to the **Results** part in the same page.
 You will be able to see the output for the semantic search using semantic configuration.

    ![Semantic search](media/lab2b-ssp8-latest.png)

+## Task 4 - Semantic Query using REST APIs

+In this task you are going to perform the semantic search using a query in [REST APIs](https://docs.microsoft.com/en-us/azure/search/search-get-started-rest).
+For now you will performing with [Postman desktop app](https://www.getpostman.com/) for sending requests to Azure Cognitive Search.